Save Money. Save Energy.

 Home Electrification Project Qualified Technologies Only households with an income below 150% AMI are eligible. |

-Electrical load service center (electrical panel) up to $4,000* | |||
+Electrical load service center (electrical panel): Rebate up to $4,000 This rebate can only be used in conjunction with equipment install. | |||

 Total Potential Rebates | $14,000 |